When the whole world seems to be against you, where do you go?

 “For everyone who’s ever felt like a loser, ever felt too far gone to change, or ever felt too ordinary to be of use to God.” —Janet Sketchley, author of Heaven’s Prey

 “Complex issues such as personal salvation, racism, doubt, fear, bullying, and failure are all tackled in a simple but profound way, with characters of different ethnic backgrounds.” —Read for Life

 “Shane Donahue could live in my own home!” —Diane H. Pitts

 “Excellent for all ages!
 Especially if you’ve ever felt like the black sheep of the family, or have been on the outside looking in.” —Review on Amazon

 N. J. Lindquist was presented with a plaque and a “Deeds Speak” certificate from then York Region Police Chief Armand P. LaBarge for the “contribution to facilitating positive change within the community” and “assisting youth in dealing with issues like anger, fear, and peer pressure” through the book.

-I had beaten Keith.
+I’d beaten Keith.
 Big deal.
-He was likely high on something and I had taken advantage of it.
-Beating him didn’t change the fact that Marietta had dumped me.
+He was likely high on something and I’d taken advantage of it.
+Beating him didn’t change the fact that Madison had dumped me.
 I was still going to have to put on an act so everybody would think I didn’t care.
 I was sick of it!
 Always trying to put on an act.
 But what else could I do?
 I couldn’t let anyone know how I really felt inside.
 They’d all laugh at me.
-After all, I was Shane Donahue; I was supposed to be tough; or so I’d wanted everyone to think.
+After all, I was Shane Donahue; I was supposed to be tough—or so I’d wanted everyone to think.

 I reached the street and kept moving, one foot in front of another.
 Stupid thoughts raced through my mind.
 What would happen if a car should come racing along and skid on the ice and run over me?
 Would this pain deep inside go away?